 Illinois State University is committed to creating and supporting a welcoming, inclusive and diverse working and learning environment.
 Diversity, in all of its forms, is a critical aspect of our community and contributes to our overall excellence.
 The University supports a diverse faculty and staff who mentor and support a diverse student population.
 The University endeavors to provide opportunities for all students, staff and faculty to participate in a global society.
-In our strategic plan, Educate Connect Elevate, Diversity and Inclusion are identified as one of seven University core values and establishes goals and concrete actions designed to ensure that all members of the University community can succeed and thrive on campus and beyond.
+Our strategic plan, Excellence by Design, establishes goals and concrete actions designed to ensure that all members of the University community can succeed and thrive on campus and beyond.